Mass media in Myanmar: Newspapers and journals

-Burma has three free of charge, state-owned newspapers that are distributed on a daily basis.
-From 1965 to 2012, Burma did not have freedom of press and all newspapers were government owned.
+Myanmar has three free of charge, state-owned newspapers that are distributed on a daily basis.
+From 1965 to 2012, Myanmar did not have freedom of press, and all newspapers were government owned.
 Reforms were passed in August 2012, lifting the censorship laws.
 Previously, all newspaper articles, regardless of content, were required to pass through the censor board at the Press Scrutiny and Registration Division, set up by the Ministry of Information in 2005.

 Despite the tight press laws, a wide variety of publications were available.
-Magazines were less affected by the strict press laws compared to newspapers, as many avoided discussion of the political situation.
-In all, there were 187 weekly journals registered to the Press Scrutiny and Registration Division under the Ministry of Information of July 2009.
+Magazines were less affected by the strict press laws compared to newspapers, as many avoided discussions of the political situation.
+In all, there were 187 weekly journals registered with the Press Scrutiny and Registration Division under the Ministry of Information of July 2009.

 After the law was repealed in August 2012, sixteen dailies were granted licenses to publish.
 The 1962 Printing and Registration Act remains in effect, mandating a seven-year prison term for publishing without a license.
-On 1 April 2013, the first date newspapers could be published freely, four privately owned dailies – The Voice Daily, Golden Fresh Land, The Standard Time Daily, and The Union Daily – hit news stands.
+On 1 April 2013, the first date newspapers could be published freely, four privately owned dailies – The Voice Daily, Golden Fresh Land, The Standard Time Daily, and The Union Daily – hit newsstands.

 The Voice Daily is run by the publishers of The Voice Weekly, which has been published since 2004.
 Golden Fresh Land is run by Khin Maung Lay who worked for the Mogyo Daily prior to 1964 and has served multiple prison terms for speaking out against the government.
 The Union Daily' is backed by the Union Solidarity and Development political party, but promises not to be a "mouthpiece" for the party.

 The other twelve licensees have thus far failed to make it to publication due to a combination of outdated equipment, insufficient reporters, and trouble securing financing.
 "To be frank, the government granted licenses much earlier than we expected and we were caught by surprise", said the editor of one private paper.
 Several papers that have not yet seen the light of day are backed by existing media groups.

-There are a large variety of magazines in Burma, ranging from monthly to biannuals, although their market is smaller compared to the "journals".
+There are a large variety of magazines in Myanmar, ranging from monthly to biannual, although their market is smaller compared to the "journals".
 Topics include Burmese traditional medicine, various magazines published by non-Burmese ethnic groups (like the Shan and Rakhine), Buddhist and astronomy related magazines.
 There are also about 15 newspapers published daily, devoted entirely to football.